 You’ll see a lot of churches in this religious nation

 Budget accommodation wasn’t on our itinerary but we thought we’d booked a decent deal with 5 nights accommodation and breakfast at 4.5 star Tanoa Tusitala with Air NZ flights, and transfers for $999pp.
 Turns out it was a good deal, it’s worth looking at packages, especially if … Read the rest

 We lucked in with a May stay at Mercure in downtown Auckland paying $117 per night including buffet breakfast for two.
-Booking a repeat stay in June we’re not quite as lucky with B&B for $156.96 (wotif is worth checking to compare prices).
+Booking a repeat stay in June we’re not quite as lucky with B&B for $156.96.
 Still, for B&B in a four star hotel we think $156 is a decent deal.

 However, there is a sting in the tail of any stay at Mercure requiring car parking – valet parking is $40 per night.
-Given it would’ve added $120 to our bill and we only needed night parking, we opted to park … Read the rest
+Given it would’ve added $120 to our bill and we only needed night parking, we opted to park on the street and paid around $16 a … Read the rest

 I’ve never slept in an airport, I should have in Prague when flight delays meant I arrived in an unfamiliar city late at night with no accommodation booked.
 Lesson learned, ever since I’ve pre-booked a bed for my first night.
 Curiously there’s a website devoted to Sleeping in Airports, Auckland Airport comes out on top for the South Pacific.

 Personally I need a decent sleep so I’m not wrecked for my next day of travel.
 To bypass traffic and to make an early start not quite so early we stayed at ibis budget hotel, Auckland Airport.